patademahesh/Distributed-Video-Transcoding/README.md

 9. Install mysql-server and import SQL file 'transcoding.sql'.
 Create 'transcode' user with password same as username.
 Make sure user is able to connect from all of the worker nodes.
 10. NFS Export /srv directory and mount it on all nodes with NFS client option "lookupcache=none"

-11. On all servers start screen named master and run below command
+11. On all servers install supervisord and copy supervisord.conf from download directory to /etc/supervisord.conf.
+Restart supervisord service.

-   `# screen -S master`

-   `# bash -x /srv/transcode-master.sh > /home/master.log  2>&1`

-12. On all servers start screen named nodes and run below command

-   `# screen -S nodes`

-   `# bash -x /srv/transcode-nodes.sh > /home/nodes.log  2>&1`

-13. To check the status of jobs you may use the dashboard.
+12. To check the status of jobs you may use the dashboard.
 Copy frontend folder to your apache DocumentRoot.
 In my case its /var/www/html/

     `# cp -a frontend/ /var/www/html/ `